 Kejal: Yeah, potty talk is thought of as gross or private.
 Think about the comments we get on Facebook, where women will put the blame back on the woman for leaking.
 "She didn't do her Kegels!"
 There's so much blaming of women for the issue.
 People think that you're leaking because you're doing something wrong or are lazy.
 But, what's exciting about this new generation of girls is that they're getting more complete conversation around pelvic floor health. 🙌🏼

-Natalie: So I've written about this story on Foreword but for those who don't know.....when I was 13, I peed myself at the mall.
+Natalie: So I've written about this before but for those who don't know.....when I was 13, I peed myself at the mall.
 On my birthday!
 When I needed to use the restroom, it was closed for cleaning.
 That was soooo anxiety-inducing 😬.
 I was like, "Shit, I'm gonna pee my pants."
 Then like ten minutes later when the restroom opened up, I ran to the stall.
 I got in but I couldn't get my belt off.
 And I totally peed my pants.
 But my friends were there and they didn't make fun of me.
 I'm glad I had girlfriends who responded by quickly buying me new jeans, underwear, and sandals clothes while I waited in the stall.
 They could've gotten grossed out instead, but didn't. 🙃

 Ahhhhh...feels good to *relieve* ourselves from our childhood embarrassments.